jasonmccreary/blog-posts/2012-12-14-php-micro-optimizations.md

 Double quotes performing better than single quotes is counter intuitive.
 Without the need for variable expansion, it stands to reason single quotes would be faster.
 Furthermore literal values (single quote) could be optimized in *memory*.

-I&rsquo;ve benchmarked double quotes versus single quotes several times without finding anything conclusive.
+I've benchmarked double quotes versus single quotes several times without finding anything conclusive.
 Maybe double quotes are indeed faster.
 But to *replace all single quotes with double quotes* as the original post suggests is not worth the time.
 In the end, following your [code style][7] is more important.

 ## `UNION` vs. `OR`